 Full spoilers for The Handmaid’s Tale Season 3.

-The Handmaid’s Tale Season 3 is where June stops trying only to escape Gilead and starts trying to make Gilead bleed.
+The Handmaid’s Tale Season 3 is where June stops trying only to escape Gilead and starts trying to make Gilead bleed — even when the show struggles to make her rebellion feel earned.

-That is the turn that defines the season.
-At the end of Season 2, June has a real chance to leave with Nichole.
-Instead, she gives the baby to Emily and stays behind because Hannah is still trapped inside Gilead.
-That choice changes the whole shape of the show.
-June is no longer simply a prisoner looking for a way out.
-She becomes a mother, a dissident, a symbol, and eventually the center of a rescue mission big enough to wound the regime.
+That is the season in one sentence.
+At the end of Season 2, June has a chance to leave Gilead with Nichole.
+Instead, she gives Nichole to Emily and stays behind for Hannah.
+That choice changes the entire shape of the show.
+June is no longer simply trying to survive Gilead or escape it.
+She is choosing to stay inside the machine and damage it from within.

-This is our complete Handmaid’s Tale Season 3 recap, reviews, and ending explained guide, with links to Mary & Blake’s episode-by-episode analysis and deeper explainers on June staying in Gilead, Mayday, Angel’s Flight, and Serena turning Fred in.
+This is our complete Handmaid’s Tale Season 3 recap, review guide, and ending explained hub, with links to every Mary & Blake episode review and our deeper explainers on June staying in Gilead, Mayday, Angel’s Flight, Serena betraying Fred, and the road into Season 4.

 Handmaid’s Tale Coverage Hub